 1. Pray with thanksgiving.
 Paul began his letters with giving thanks.
-Even when writing the problem-filled church of Corinth, he started with thanking God for them.
+Even when writing to the problem-filled church of Corinth, he started with thanking God for them.

 Thanksgiving has a way of altering our perspective.
-Make sure you are spending time thanking the Lord for your children and yes that even includes the problems you are facing.
+Make sure you are spending time thanking the Lord for your children, and yes, that even includes the problems you are facing.
 Ask the Lord to fill you with thanksgiving!

 What your children need is your holiness.
 We can pray this humbling prayer because we are accepted in Christ and want to grow.
 The Lord will answer this prayer every time!

 3. Pray for wisdom in the decisions both of you will face.
 As parents we face a myriad of decisions.
 Often we are making the large decisions on the fly.
 How much better to take a little time and actually pray about those bigger items.

 As we help lead our family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
 I will get back to you in a few days.”
 Of course, we can encourage our teen children to practice this as well.